How To Find Opportunities

 - Also think of logistical components like how long you want to be at a job or if location matters to you.

-Handshake (https://reed.joinhandshake.com) is a great starting place to see what is out there, but it is by no means a comprehensive resource.
+Handshake is a great starting place to see what is out there.
 One benefit of starting with Handshake is that many postings are in there because individuals made an intentional effort to post at Reed College, meaning that they are excited to hire Reedies!
 If you are new to job searching, Handshake also has fewer opportunities than a major jobs site (Indeed, Monster, etc.), so it is easier to sift through and start to learn what types of positions you are drawn to.

 Communities of Purpose

-In addition to CLBR’s weekly newsletter, make sure to join other listservs that include opportunities, including CLBR’s pre-health Google group, CLBR’s pre-law list, and CLBR’s fellowships list.
-You can join those listservs here.
-Your department may also have listservs to subscribe to, so ask your department coordinator for more information.
+In addition to CLBR’s weekly newsletter, make sure to join other groups that include opportunities, including CLBR’s pre-health Google group, and CLBR’s pre-law Google group.
+You can join those groups via the links in the right sidebar of our website.
+Your department may also have mailing lists, Google groups, or Slack Workspaces to subscribe to, so ask your department coordinator for more information.

-Networking is a powerful tool for finding opportunities, including many that may not even be posted!
-Read CLBR’s guide to networking here.
+Networking is a powerful tool for finding opportunities, including many that may not even be posted.

 Reed Switchboard often includes job postings, so make sure to make this a regular part of your searching.
 You can also make targeted asks if you are looking for something specific (ex.
 “Does anybody know about environmental non-profits that may be hiring?”).